 - (a) Detention/retention facilities may be required to reduce runoff rates due to inadequate storm drainage facilities or increased zoning resulting in a significant increase in runoff rates, volume or frequency.
 Where detention is required and practicable, regional detention is encouraged.
-Calculations to verify downstream adequacy of hydraulic capacity shall be performed in accordance with the 10% rule as defined in section 130-182.
-If an approved study demonstrates that the downstream facilities and stream system can adequately convey the fully developed 100-year storm event and required easements exist or can be obtained, then detention is not required. - (b) Detention/retention facilities shall be designed to safely pass the fully developed 100-year storm event according to criteria in the Stormwater Design Manual.
+Calculations to verify downstream adequacy of hydraulic capacity shall be performed in accordance with the ten percent rule as defined in section 130-183.
+If an approved study demonstrates that the downstream facilities and stream system can adequately convey the fully developed 100-year storm event and required easements exist or can be obtained, then detention is not required. - (b) Detention/retention facilities shall be designed to safely pass the fully developed 100-year storm event according to criteria in the Stormwater Design Manual. - (c) Detention/retention facilities shall be required to have a maintenance plan that considers debris removal, mowing, trimming, and a regular inspection schedule.
+The plan shall be provided to the director of engineering and implemented by the property owner.
+The minimum maintenance requirements therefor may be found in the Stormwater Design Manual.

-DIVISION 5.
-FLOODPLAIN GUIDELINES
+DIVISION 5. - FLOODPLAIN GUIDELINES

 Sec.
-130-381.
-Lands to which this article applies.
+130-381. - Lands to which this article applies.